anskarl/LoMRF/doc/3_2_temporal_weight_learning_examples.md

 Finally, we can replace `InitiatedAt(meet(p1,p2), t)` with the corresponding equivalence.
 With that process, the knowledge base is translated into an equivalent one and the `InitiatedAt/2` and `TerminatedAt/2` predicates are completely eliminated.
 As a result, we do not need the supervision for `InitiatedAt/2` and `TerminatedAt/2` and the training problem is now fully supervised.

-In bried, LoMRF can automaticaly rewrite definite clause definitions, in order to create such equivalences and simplify the knowledge base by applying the following transformation:
+In brief, LoMRF can automatically rewrite definite clause definitions, in order to create such equivalences and simplify the knowledge base by applying the following transformation:
-1. Rewrite all definite clauses as equivalenses.
+1. Rewrite all definite clauses as equivalencies.
 2. All axioms that contain the target head predicates are specialised, with respect to the constants and function that appear in the head predicates.
-3. Replace all predicates with their equilivances
+3. Replace all predicates with their equivalencies.
-4. (opional step) Compute the [Conjunctive Normal Form (CNF)](https://en.wikipedia.org/wiki/Conjunctive_normal_form) of the theory.
+4. (optional step) Compute the [Conjunctive Normal Form (CNF)](https://en.wikipedia.org/wiki/Conjunctive_normal_form) of the theory.

 All these steps can be applied by the `mlnc` command-line tool of LoMRF:
 ```lang-none
 mlnc -i theory.mln -o theory_cnf.mln -cnf -w remove_all -pcm simplification
 ```
-Where '-i theory.mln' is the original input theory MLN file, '-o theory_cnf.mln' is the resulting output file, '-cnf' specifies that all clauses in the resulting theory are in CNF form, '-w remove_all' specifies that all weigths from formulas will be removed and '-pcm simplification' applied the whole transoformation step (i.e., all first three steps).
+Where '-i theory.mln' is the original input theory MLN file, '-o theory_cnf.mln' is the resulting output file, '-cnf' specifies that all clauses in the resulting theory are in CNF form, '-w remove_all' specifies that all weights from formulas will be removed and '-pcm simplification' applied the whole transformation step (i.e., all first three steps).

 ### Weight Learning

-Once we have aplied the preprocessing step, we can proceed to the weight learning step.
+Once we have applied the preprocessing step, we can proceed to the weight learning step.
 Recall that sources from the examples are located in the [LoMRF-data](https://github.com/anskarl/LoMRF-data) project (follow the instructions in [Download Example Data](6_2_download_example_data.md)).
 The files of this example are the following:
   * Knowledge base files:
     * Main MLN file in CNF: `Data/Examples/Weight_Learning/Activity_Recognition/theory_cnf.mln`
     * Definitions of moving activity: `Data/Examples/Weight_Learning/Activity_Recognition/definitions/moving.mln`